Request for Proposals: Equity Workforce Training Implementation

 13. Does the decarbonization of industrial processes and manufacturing supply chains qualify for funding under this RFP?

-Yes, organizations that have received prior funding from MassCEC are still eligible to respond to this solicitation, so long as the proposed program is separate and distinct from the programs supported by the prior funding.
+Yes, organizations that have received prior funding from MassCEC are still eligible to respond to this solicitation, as long as the proposed program is separate and distinct from the programs supported by prior funding.
 Expansion of an existing proven program to include new target populations or upskilling the delivered curriculum may be viewed as separate and distinct; extending and sustaining the existing program without any impactful changes will not be viewed as separate and distinct.

 15. Can funds be used to cover program staff costs?
 Is it an expectation that those program staff hired specifically to deliver the program be retained after the term of the grant?